 - Now again open the cooker and let the dal makhani simmer in the cooker itself without the lid for 10-15 minutes or more till you get a smooth and creamy consistency and texture.

-- If you wish to add cream, you can add cream now and let the dal makhani simmer for 5 or 10 minutes more.
+- If you wish to add cream, you can add cream now and let the dal makhani simmer for 1 to 2 minutes more.

 - If you like then you can Garnish Dal Makhani with coriander-cilantro leaves (optional).